6 Tips to Writing a Great College Letter of Recommendation

 Once you have this list, you’ll easily be able to mold it into a strong letter.
 Remember, that’s just:

 • 1-3 positive attributes you want to name.
-(Just 1 attribute is great!)
+(Even 1 attribute is great!)

 • For each attribute, 1-2 sentences of supporting evidence with concrete examples of instances where the student exhibited these traits.